 As an adult, my fondness for fantasy RPGs followed my education.
-(For example, I couldn’t just have a messenger bag, but I had to have a “bag of holding.”)
-When a teacher in my district introduced the gamification of Classcraft, I was hooked and delighted.
+(For example, I couldn’t just have a messenger bag, but I had to have a “bag of holding,” pictured above left) When a teacher in my district introduced the gamification of Classcraft, I was hooked and delighted.
 When a pair of our elementary teachers asked for more information, I gladly made them a Google Doc primer, feeling like a Dungeon Master leading his players on a campaign adventure.

-The thing is, you don’t have to stop at Classcraft to bring fantasy role-playing games into the classroom.
-Here are some RPG tools to integrate into student learning … and they’re free!
+Classcraft is a great tool to gamify your classroom.
+Try it for free today.
+But you don’t have to stop at Classcraft.
+Here are some educational RPG tools to integrate into student learning … and they’re also free!

 One of the hardest things about completing your to-dos and creating better habits is motivation.
 But what if you gained Experience Points (XP) and Gold Pieces (GP) when you did positive things?

 Using a charmingly retro 8-bit graphic interface, Habitica implores you to “Gamify your life today!” by letting you customize project lists and habits while personalizing your avatar character.